OlaProeis/ActionPad/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for Shortcut Widget.
+Common issues and solutions for ActionPad.

 ## Table of Contents